woxuankai/SpatialAlignmentNetwork/README.md

 arrows; and the red arrows are for additional data flow related to our proposed spatial alignment network.

-For more details on the proposed method, please refer to [arXiv preprint arXiv:2108.05603](https://arxiv.org/abs/2108.05603).
+For more details on the proposed method, please refer to [https://ieeexplore.ieee.org/document/9745968](https://ieeexplore.ieee.org/document/9745968).

 ## Experiments on fastMRI DICOM
 ### Prepare data